 Our pre-screened, professional Taiwanese voice actors are experienced and versatile.
-You’re guaranteed to receive broadcast-quality audio for whatever project you’re working on, whether it’s:
+You’re guaranteed to receive broadcast-quality audio for whatever voice over project you’re working on, whether it’s:

 or any other creative project in need of a native Taiwanese voice over.

-You can rely on our experience for any of the these services:
+You can rely on our experience for any of these services:

 For original music for your video or presentation, check out our royalty-free music catalog – Audio Buzz.
 You’ll find a huge selection of original tracks to choose from at super-affordable prices.